-The chart shows how our adult learners are split between these three strands.
-Around 7% of adult learners belong to Strand 3, which is in line with previous year.
+The chart below shows how our adult learners are split between these three strands.
+Around 9% of adult learners belong to Strand 3, which is slightly more than 2018/19 (+2%).
 We have continued to see an increase in Essential Skills learners in comparison with Technical Professional.
-This strand supports learners who require English language, literacy and numeracy skills to move on in their career or gain employment.
-Although it also includes programmes linked directly with employment - such as the Midland Metro programme delivered last year.
+Some of this is due to the acquisition of the Black Country Skills Shop which supported unemployed adults through employability programmes.

 Adult learners by strand